gingerbeardman/Tag-Sync/README.md

 Tag Sync is an extension for the [Nova editor](https://nova.app).

-Automatically changes the closing tag to match when you rename/rewrite the opening tag.
+Automatic synchronisation of closing tag when editing opening tag.

 See the internal [README](/Tag%20Sync.novaextension/README.md) for more info.